buildpacks/spec/platform.md

 ##### Outputs

 In addition to the outputs enumerated below, outputs produced by `extender` include those produced by `builder` - as the lifecycle will run the `build` phase after extending the build image.
+When using the `extender` platforms MUST skip the `builder` and proceed to the `exporter`.

 | Output          | Description                            |
 |-----------------|----------------------------------------|